TheRandomLabs/ChangelogGenerator/README.md

 (CoFH's mods, mezz's mods, etc.).

 Because there's no official API for retrieving changelogs, there will be crashes when things change.
-I usually fix these problems within 24 hours.
+I usually fix these problems quickly.

-**Use "avoidCurseMeta" as the third command-line argument if CurseMeta is down (which it is).**
+At the moment, CurseMeta support is disabled since it's been down for a while.

 I still haven't implemented proper command-line argument parsing.